michaelchadwick/michaelchadwick.info/blog/_posts/2022/2022-01-04-happy-new-year-sequel.md

 published: true
 ---

-It's now 2022 (or 2020 2, if you're cheeky), and time for a blog-type announcement dealio: NebyooBlog, formerly [here](https://blog.nebyoolae.com), is finally shutting down...
+It's now 2022 (or 2020 2, if you're cheeky), and time for a blog-type announcement dealio: NebyooBlog, formerly [at its own domain](https://blog.nebyoolae.com), is finally shutting down...

 ...so it can be integrated here ;P